This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

-In this article our guest author Danielle Desantis reveals the secret of her unique Resin Geode Eggs.
-In a detailed tutorial she will show you step by step how she creates a sparkling Resin Geode Egg and which supplies you should use to make your artwork a success.
+In this blogpost, our guest author Danielle Desantis reveals the secret of her unique Resin Geode Eggs.
+In a detailed tutorial, she will show you step by step how she creates a sparkling Resin Geode Egg and which supplies you should use to make your artwork a success.
 Have fun trying it out!

 - 1 How did I get to Create Resin Geodes Eggs?

-- 2 This Supplies I use for Resin Geode Eggs
+- 2 These Supplies I use for Resin Geode Eggs

 - 3 Step by Step Tutorial for Resin Geode Egg